-

 Filming and Photography

-Documenting this special occasion is important for many of our families.
-Cameras and video recorders are allowed with the following conditions:
+Capturing this special moment is important for many families.
+Cameras and video recorders are permitted under the following guidelines:

 - Your provider and any nurses or providers in the room must consent to the video or photography.